kasader/netem/README.md

 - **Idiomatic API**: Designed to feel like a natural extension of the `net` package.

-- **Resource Efficiency**: Replaces "goroutine-per-packet" models with internal FIFO queues to prevent unbounded resource growth at high throughput.
+- **Resource Efficiency**: Replaces the "goroutine-per-packet" models to prevent unbounded resource growth at high throughput.

-- **Stream Integrity**: Specifically addresses the "WorldHello" corruption bug.
-In stream-oriented protocols (TCP), high jitter should cause [Head-of-Line Blocking][2], not out-of-order byte delivery.
+- **Stream Integrity**: Addresses the "World!Hello, " corruption bug.
+I.e, in stream-oriented protocols (TCP), high jitter should cause [Head-of-Line Blocking][2], and not out-of-order byte delivery (as the other package does).

 ## Dynamic Configuration (Inspired by `slog`)

 Thread-safe indirection is usable out-of-the-box, inspired by the design of `slog.LevelVar`.

 Instead of static values, `netem` uses **Policies**.
-By using types like `policy.LatencyVar` or `policy.BandwidthVar`, you can alter network conditions on the fly for an *active* connection without needing to reconnect or use complex synchronization in your application code.
+By using types like `policy.LatencyVar` or `policy.BandwidthVar`, you can alter network conditions on the fly for an *active* connection.

 ## Usage